-According to a recent study published in 2020, one billion people use Instagram every month and one third of the most viewed stories are from businesses.
+According to a recent study, one billion people use Instagram every month and one third of the most viewed stories are from businesses.

 It is no surprise then that more and more people are opting to use Instagram for business and employing this popular photo-sharing app to drive the success of their company forward.
 So why is it that some businesses flourish on Instagram, while others struggle to gain traction?